 Right off the bat, entrepreneurs are confronted with choosing between showcasing their goods on marketplaces like Etsy or their own online store.
 Serious sellers will want to head straight to independent web hosting companies that can help them launch and grow a custom website.
 From design to SEO and marketing, business owners will have much more flexibility and control to create exactly the store they’ve dreamed about — starting with a free custom domain name registration.

 Our recommended route to starting your own online boutique is to sign up for one of the best small business hosting plans from one of the following providers.
 From there, you have seemingly unlimited options for getting everything set up just the way you like it — with around-the-clock support and rich knowledge base guides on standby to help you along the way.

-- 20 times faster performance that boosts conversions
+- 20 times faster performance that boosts sales

 - 80+ software options: Magento, OpenCart, WooCommerce, PrestaShop, and others